Amex Platinum Cards

 If you don't frequently use Uber or get takeout, you can let someone you trust add your Platinum card to their Uber app.
 As long as they set a different card as their "primary" credit card, they can take advantage of your credits and your card won't be charged for any additional usage.

 The Business version of the Platinum card can be more attractive than the personal version.
 While many of the features of the cards are the same, there are some important differences.

-- The business version includes a $200 per year credit for purchases at Dell.
+- The business version includes up to $200 o credits or purchases at Dell per year.
 You get a $100 credit for purchases between January and June, and another $100 for purchases between July and December.
-You can use this $100 credit three times during your initial year.
+As a result, you can use this $100 credit three times during your initial year.
 Don't worry if you are not in the market for anything made by Dell, Dell.com sells a wide variety of tech and electronics, as well as "Xbox" gift cards that you can use for anything at the Microsoft Store.
-Also, don't worry if Dell's prices are too high.
-They have a price match guarantee available via telephone or chat.

 - The business version gives you a 35% rebate when you use your points to purchase certain airplane tickets through Amex Travel.
 Rather than converting your Membership Rewards points into frequent flyer miles to book award tickets, you can use them to purchase travel through Amex's travel site.
 When used in this way, points are worth 1 cent each, which is much lower than the value that you can get sometimes get by using them for frequent flyer tickets.

 - The business version charges more for authorized cardholders.
 Each additional cardholder requires a $300 per year fee.
 The personal version gives up up to 3 cardholders for $175 total.